 The therapeutic foster care program, in which adults provide children and teens with support, acceptance, and nurturance, is an integral part of the Broadstep South Carolina program.
-(Photo courtesy of Broadstep Behavioral Health)
+(Photo Broadstep Behavioral Health)

 by Melissa LaScaleia

 The belief and mission of Broadstep Behavioral Health is that all children deserve to live in a safe, nurturing home where they can feel valued and loved.
 It is an organization that helps serve children and families with a range of services that support those with intellectual and developmental disabilities, mental illness, and co-occurring disorders.

 Broadstep, formerly known as Willowglen, is a national organization with programs that are individually directed by state.
 The Broadstep program in South Carolina is unique in that it pairs children with families through therapeutic foster care to achieve their mission.

 “We are the first within the entire Broadstep organization to have therapeutic foster care,” says Stella Shellgren, the program’s therapeutic foster care recruiter.